I was one of the first to try the new iCandy Pip – here’s why it’s the ultimate travel stroller for modern parents

 Updated on

 If there’s one thing any parent craves, it’s products that make life easier - ideally without sacrificing style.
 Enter the iCandy Pip, the latest innovation from premium pushchair brand iCandy.
-Compact, lightweight, and bursting with thoughtful features, this travel stroller is a game-changer for families constantly on the move.
-Now available to pre-order, Reviews Editor Emily Gilbert was one of the first to get her hands on the new pushchair.
+Compact, lightweight, and bursting with thoughtful features, this travel stroller is a game-changer for families constantly on the move and a great contender for the best compact pushchair on the market.
+Mother&Baby's Reviews Editor, Emily Gilbert, was one of the first to get her hands on the new for 2025 pushchair.

 Pros